top of page

 How I Work

-Psychotherapy gets referred to as "the talking cure", where language becomes a vehicle for treatment.
+Psychotherapy can be thought of as a "talking cure", where language becomes a vehicle for treatment.
 Ours is a culture of words, and we use them to create meaning and symbolize our emotional experiences.
 Narratives and stories about ourselves are all encoded in language, as are our thoughts and beliefs.
-To understand a person, you have to learn how to "speak their language"—thus, an essential part of my work with people is helping them to say everything to gain a deeper understanding of who they are, and learn about what gets in their way.
+It’s said that to understand a person, you have to learn how to "speak their language"—thus, an essential part of my work with people is helping them to say everything to gain a deeper understanding of who they are and learn more about what interferes with their ability to live a more satisfying life.

 Qualifications